National Education Union

 The National Education Union (NEU) is a trade union in the United Kingdom for school teachers, further education lecturers, education support staff and teaching assistants.
-It was formed by the amalgamation of the National Union of Teachers and the Association of Teachers and Lecturers in 2017.
-With 445,601 members as of 2022, it is the largest education union in the UK and Europe.

 Governance and administration

 The NEU came into being on 1 September 2017.
 At that time a Joint Executive Council was formed with the existing structures of the NUT and ATL continuing to function as sections of the new union.
 Full amalgamation took place on 1 January 2019 and a new Executive Committee was elected.

 The existing general secretaries of the NUT and ATL, Kevin Courtney and Mary Bousted, served as joint general secretaries of the new union until March 2023, when Daniel Kebede was elected as a single general secretary.

 History

 National Union of Teachers

 The NUT was established at a meeting at King's College London on 25 June 1870 as the National Union of Elementary Teachers (NUET) to represent all school teachers in England and Wales, combining a number of local teacher associations which had formed across the country following the Elementary Education Act 1870 (33 & 34 Vict. c.
 75).
 After toying with the idea of changing the name to the National Union of English Teachers, the name National Union of Teachers (NUT) was finally adopted at Annual Conference in April 1889.